Much useful profiling information is available in the live views when the profiler is connected to a profiled application.

 The snapshot files have extension

-are created in thesnapshot directory.
+are created in the snapshot directory.

 Snapshots can also be captured automatically using:

-By default, the snapshot captured from the profiler UI contains the memory state of the profiled application at the moment it was captured.
+Memory snapshots contain the memory state of the profiled application at the moment it was captured.
 It contains information about all loaded classes, about all existing objects, and about references between objects.

 The heap is necessary for comprehensive memory profiling.
 If you need that information, capture memory snapshot:

 Note: snapshots captured on exit are always performance snapshots due to a technical reason: capturing a memory snapshot requires to force garbage collection which is not possible when the CLR is being shut down.